FWKMultiverse/FWK-Multiverse/README.md

 ### 🛡️ Security-First Error Handling and Code Execution
 Running AI-generated code is inherently risky.
 This project's most critical feature is its multi-layered security protocol.
--   **Sandboxed Code Execution with Docker**: The absolute cornerstone of safety.
-Every piece of code generated by an agent is executed inside a heavily restricted, ephemeral **Docker Container**.
-This container has no network access and is limited in CPU and RAM usage, completely isolating it from the host system and preventing any potential harm.
+-   **Sandboxed Code Execution with Docker**: The cornerstone of safety.
+Every piece of AI-generated code is executed inside a heavily restricted, ephemeral **Docker Container**.
+This container has no network access and is limited in CPU and RAM usage, completely isolating it from the host system.
 -   **Multi-layered Security Audits**: Before execution, code undergoes a rigorous automated audit:
     1.  **Static Analysis**: `luacheck` is used to find syntax errors.
-    2.  **Pattern Matching**: Regular expressions scan for dangerous patterns like `os.execute` or `loadstring`.
+    2.  **Pattern Matching**: Regular expressions scan for dangerous patterns like `os.execute`.
-    3.  **Vulnerability Scanning**: The code is checked for common vulnerability patterns (e.g., potential for SQL injection, buffer overflows).
+    3.  **Vulnerability Scanning**: The code is checked for common vulnerability patterns.

 ### 🌟 The Research Frontier: Advanced AI Techniques
--   **Knowledge Graph-Augmented LLM**: This is the system's most profound innovation.
-The entire codebase of a game project is parsed into an **Abstract Syntax Tree (AST)** and then converted into a **Knowledge Graph**.
-This graph, where functions are nodes and calls are edges, is processed by a GNN (`ProjectGraphMemory`).
-The resulting graph embedding is injected directly into the LLM's context.
-This gives the LLM a holistic, structural understanding of the entire project, far beyond just reading text.
+-   **Knowledge Graph-Augmented LLM**: The system's most profound innovation.
+The entire game codebase is parsed into an **Abstract Syntax Tree (AST)** and converted into a **Knowledge Graph**.
+This graph is processed by a GNN, and the resulting embedding is injected into the LLM's context.
+This gives the LLM a holistic, structural understanding of the entire project.
--   **Retrieval-Augmented Generation (RAG)**: The system maintains a `VectorizedMemory`—a database of high-quality code snippets from the project, embedded as vectors.
-When a new task arrives, the relevant agents first perform a similarity search to retrieve the most relevant, high-quality examples.
-These examples are then provided to the LLM as "inspiration," dramatically improving the quality of the generated code.
+-   **Retrieval-Augmented Generation (RAG)**: The system maintains a `VectorizedMemory` of high-quality code snippets.
+When a new task arrives, relevant agents perform a similarity search to retrieve the most relevant examples, providing them to the LLM as "inspiration" to dramatically improve the quality of generated code.
--   **Fine-tuning with Reinforcement Learning (PPO)**: The agents are not just trained on static data; they learn through trial and error.
-The `CodeEvaluator` (running in the secure Docker sandbox) acts as the RL "environment," providing a "reward" signal based on whether the generated code runs, passes tests, and is efficient.
-The agents are then fine-tuned using **Proximal Policy Optimization (PPO)** to maximize this reward.
+-   **Fine-tuning with Reinforcement Learning (PPO)**: Agents learn through trial and error.
+The `CodeEvaluator` (running in the secure Docker sandbox) acts as the RL "environment," providing a "reward" based on whether the generated code runs and passes tests.
+Agents are then fine-tuned using **PPO** to maximize this reward.
--   **Prioritized Experience Replay (PER)**: A sophisticated learning buffer that allows the agents to learn more efficiently by replaying and focusing on the mistakes that were most surprising or led to the biggest errors.
+-   **Prioritized Experience Replay (PER)**: A sophisticated learning buffer that allows agents to learn more efficiently by focusing on the mistakes that were most surprising or led to the biggest errors.
--   **Sequential Fine-tuning Pipeline**: The `main` function is designed as a curriculum.
-The system can first master Roblox development, then sequentially learn Godot, Unity, and Unreal Engine, allowing a single core model to become a polyglot game development expert.
+-   **Sequential Fine-tuning Pipeline**: The `main` function is designed as a curriculum, allowing the system to first master Roblox development, then sequentially learn Godot, Unity, and Unreal Engine.

 ---

-# 💡 Vision & Philosophy
+## 💡 Vision & Philosophy

 My approach is to build systems that are not just academically interesting but are architected with the robustness required for real-world application.
 I believe in learning by building complex, end-to-end projects that force me to solve practical problems in reliability, scalability, and efficiency.